MySQL implements an as

 be joined.
 The table read order forced by LEFT

-or STRAIGHT_JOIN
+JOIN or STRAIGHT_JOIN helps the

 join optimizer do its work much more quickly, because there are